wrichter/hailstorm/ansible/README.md

   - ansible_host: to the ip address or DNS name of your layer1 host (which is prepared with a minimal RHEL install).
   - If no ssh keys are available, set the ansible_ssh_pass parameter to the hosts root password (see [ansible documentation](http://docs.ansible.com/ansible/intro_inventory.html))
 1. If necessary, copy & adapt the software-driven configuration from the sample config/hailstorm_config.yml
+1. If you encounter any issues please report it and edit this page if you think it can improve the process.

 ## Running the playbook
 Run all commands on your laptop from the ansible directory.
 Since the server might reboot when the playbook executes, running the playbook on the server is discouraged.